-1) Discussion of and assistance in raising awareness of methods of improving connectivity to support the smart society, including connectivity to support smart grids, smart cities and e-environment and e-health applications.
+1) Discussion of and assistance in raising awareness of methods of improving connectivity to support the smart society, including connectivity to support smart grids, smart cities and ICT applications in public administration, transport, business, education and training health, the environment, agriculture and science.

-2) Examination of best practices for fostering and enabling deployment and use of smart devices, including mobile devices, the importance of the application of such devices having been highlighted by BDT's m-Powering Development initiative, launched at ITU TELECOM World 2012 in Dubai, with an emphasis on successful examples from rural areas in developing countries.
+2) Examination of best practices for fostering and enabling deployment and use of smart devices, including mobile devices, the importance of the application of such devices.

-3) Survey of methods and examples of how software, both open-source and/or proprietary, enables connectivity of smart devices, thereby supporting smart servicesand smart societies.
+3) Survey of methods and examples of how software, both open-source and/or proprietary, enables connectivity of smart devices, thereby supporting smart services, cities and communities.

 4) Definition of a measurement and performance benchmark for quality-of-life indicators in smart cities, and possible regulation and communication mechanisms that can be followed for good urban governance.

-5) The experiences of developed countries that have built smart cities.

-6) Creation of a national ecosystem that will include all stakeholders involved in defining national road-safety policy.

-7) Definition of a regional cooperation and coordination framework in the area of intelligent transport on cross-border networks.
+5) Sharing of experiences and best practices in building smart cities and ICT applications in society.

+6) Promotion of capacity-building and the acquisition of knowledge on ICTs for adoption of the skills required for development of a smart society.

+7) Promotion of the creation of regulatory , legal and policy frameworks that foster the economy, investment, innovation and development of the smart society, allowing full integration of ICTs in public administration, transport, business, education and training, health, the environment, agriculture and science.

+8) Encouragement of cooperation between developing and developed countries in order to bridge the digital and knowledge divide through technical and financial assistance, research programmes and technology transfer, enabling access to ICT applications in countries and regions where it has not yet been possible.

 3 Expected output

 The output expected from this Question will include:

+a) Guidelines to allow the regulatory, legal and policy frameworks to facilitate the development of ICT applications in society, fostering social and economic development and growth.

-a) Case studies on how to enable use of telecommunications and other means of connectivity, including M2M communications, and access to ICT applications to support sustainable development and foster smart societies in developing countries.
+b) Case studies on the application of IoT, M2M communications and ICT applications in building smart cities and communities, identifying the trends and best practices implemented by Member States as well as the challenges faced, in order to support sustainable development and foster smart societies in developing countries.

-b) Increasing awareness among relevant participants regarding the adoption of open-source strategies for enabling access to telecommunications, and studying the drivers for increasing the degree of preparedness to use and develop open-source software to support telecommunications in developing countries, as well as creating opportunities for cooperation between ITU members by reviewing successful partnerships.
+c) Increasing awareness among relevant participants regarding the adoption of open-source strategies for enabling access to telecommunications, and studying the drivers for increasing the degree of preparedness to use and develop open-source software to support telecommunications in developing countries, as well as creating opportunities for cooperation between ITU members by reviewing successful partnerships.

-c) Analysis of factors affecting the efficient roll-out of connectivity to support ICT applications that enable e-government applications in smart cities and rural areas.
+d) Analysis of factors affecting the efficient roll-out of connectivity to support ICT applications that enable e-government applications in smart cities and communities.

-d) Sharing of best practices in the use of ICT networks to enable road safety.
+e) Organization of workshops, courses and seminars for the development of capacities allowing improved uptake of ICT applications and IoT.

-e) Annual progress reports and detailed final report containing analysis, information and best practices, as well as any practical experience acquired in the areas of use of telecommunications and other means of enabling ICT applications and connecting devices for development of the smart society.
+f) Annual progress reports and detailed final report containing analysis, information and best practices, as well as any practical experience acquired in the areas of use of telecommunications and other means of enabling ICT applications and connecting devices for development of the smart society.

 4 Timing